dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/haswell.md

 For us, we'll be using the boot argument `alcid=xxx` instead to accomplish this. `alcid` will override all other layout-IDs present.
 More info on this is covered in the [Post-Install Page](/post-install/README.md)

-Fun Fact: The reason the byte order is swapped is because most modern processors are [Little Endian](https://en.wikipedia.org/wiki/Endianness).
-The more you know!

 ### Delete